jimmyserious/gitcard/README.md

+# gitcard
+Day 1: Simple React App to show my github social card

+This is part of a #100 days of coding challenge in which I will be pushing a react or react native project through to my github repo.

+Why??
+WHy would you be doing this??
+Whats the point?
+If you are interested please go to:

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>